This page may contain affiliate links. Learn More.

-Grow your own garlic?
-Why would anyone want to grow garlic when it’s right there at the store?
+Why would anyone want to learn how to grow garlic when it’s right there at the store?
 There are more reasons than you might think.
+And check out this month by month garden planning guide to help you know when to plant!

 Most of the garlic available for purchase comes from China, about 80%.
 Some store-bought garlic comes from California and other countries.
 Garlic from China is bleached and treated with many toxins for pesticide, fungicide, and growth-inhibiting purposes.